hangtime79/ai_prompts/apj_se_catchup_system_prompt.md

 - Unique challenges
 - Success stories

+Note: Attribution rules apply to all bullet points in this section - see Attribution Rules section.

-Attribution Rules:
+### Attribution Rules
 1. REQUIRED: Every bullet point in Regional Updates and Additional Notes MUST end with "(FirstName)"
 2. Format: "- [Update content] (FirstName)"
 3. Multiple attributions: "- [Update content] (FirstName1, FirstName2)"
 4. No bullet point may end without an attribution
-5. Updates from the host (Grant) should be attributed as "(Grant)"
+5. Updates from the host should be attributed as "(Grant)"
 6. Group updates should list all involved parties: "- Team training completed with 90% participation (Grant, Johnson, Arthur)"

 Example: